 Universal Life Insurance

-Universal life insurance is a type of permanent life insurance protection.
-These policies offer both a death benefit, as well as a cash value component that allows tax-deferred growth of the funds inside.
+Universal life insurance is another kind of whole life insurance.
+These policies offer both a death benefit, and cash value which allows tax-deferred growth of the funds inside.
 The big difference between whole life and universal life insurance is that with universal life (UL), there is more flexibility in terms of when premium payments are due.
 For example, the policyholder is allowed to choose – within certain limits – the length of the protection guarantee and the premium payment schedule up front.
 Both of these are guaranteed not to change, provided that the premiums continue to be paid as planned.

 Just like with other types of permanent life insurance policies, cash can be withdrawn or borrowed from the policy, however, an unpaid balance will be charged against the death benefit should the insured die prior to the money being repaid.